 Using iperf to Measure Network Speed Between Two Devices

-The iPerf tool provides many options for testing connection speed between a server and a client.
+The iPerf tool provides many options for testing the connection speed between a server and a client.
 Hence, to perform a test, you need to install the utility on both machines:

 sudo apt install iperf